What is Conflict in a Story and How to Write One in 8 Steps

 Conflicts with more structure shine best in screenplays as most of them are segmented into three acts, each with its own side conflict.
 Most screenwriters will structure their main and side conflicts very clearly so that the script translates well on the screen.
 Let’s take a look at the first Hunger Games movie to see an example of a screenplay conflict in action.

-• Overview: The protagonist, Katniss Everdeen, volunteers in her sister’s place to join a barbaric televised competition in which teenagers, adults, or even children fight each other to survive.
-While fending off other contestants, she toils in the dangerous arena to defend herself from natural hazards like predatory animals as well as search for food and water.
+- Overview: The protagonist, Katniss Everdeen, volunteers in her sister’s place to join a barbaric televised competition where people fight each other to survive.
+While fending off other contestants, Katniss also has to defend herself from natural hazards, such as predatory animals, and search for food and water.

-• Conflict analysis: Katniss faces conflict every step of the way, from her fear of violence to physical fights against kids from other districts.
+- Conflict analysis: Katniss faces conflict every step of the way, from her fear of violence to fights against people from other districts.
 She must also try to survive without compromising her morals.
-By the final arc of the movie, she does win the competition alongside another contestant from her district, but at the cost of making up a love story to win TV viewers’ sympathy.
+By the final arc of the movie, she does win the competition alongside another contestant from her district.
+However, she had to make up a love story with another contestant to win TV viewers’ sympathy.

-• Types of conflict: Throughout the movie, you see external conflict in the characters fighting for their lives (character vs character) and a dystopian governing system (character vs society).
-Even if Katniss’s main focus is on staying alive during the Hunger Games, she is also fighting for freedom and rebelling against the dictatorship of her nation.
-Plus, she is internally torn between her hatred for violence and her will to survive against all odds.
+- Types of conflict: Throughout the movie, you see external conflict in the characters fighting for their lives (character vs character) and a dystopian governing system (character vs society).
+Even if Katniss’s main focus is on staying alive during the Hunger Games, she is also fighting for the freedom of her nation.
+Plus, she is internally torn between her hatred for violence and her will to survive.

 4. In Comics

-Finally, comics strike the middle ground between novels and screenplays when it comes to conflict; they usually follow structural plot arcs like the Three-Act model, but these arcs can vary in length from a few pages to several volumes.
-Additionally, conflicts in comics can rely on images and also on dialogue, just like scripts.
-They can also appear in world-building texts or explanations that are usually written in the form of footnotes.
+Finally, comics strike the middle ground between novels and screenplays when it comes to conflict.
+While they do follow structural plot arcs like the Three-Act model, these arcs can vary in length from a few pages to several volumes.
+Additionally, conflicts in comics can be conveyed through images, dialogue, and world-building footnotes.
 To illustrate those points, we will look at the plot of Death Note, a Japanese manga by Tsugumi Ohba and Takeshi Obata.

-• Overview: A genius high school student named Light Yagami finds a strange notebook called the Death Note.
+- Overview: A genius high school student named Light Yagami finds a strange notebook called the Death Note.
 By writing a person’s name in it while imagining their face, Light can kill anyone he pleases.
-This plants the idea of a savior complex in his mind as he strives to rid the world of criminals and create a utopia in which he will rule supreme.
-When the authorities catch onto Light’s actions, the world’s greatest detective, a mysterious man who goes by L, demands to work the case alongside the National Police Agency in Japan.
-He becomes the biggest antagonist to Light’s quest, and the duo starts to run in circles around one another, each trying and failing to uncover the other’s identity.
+With this notebook, he strives to rid the world of criminals and create a utopia in which he will rule supreme.
+Eventually, the authorities catch on, and the world’s greatest detective, L, takes on the case.
+From there, Light and L run in circles around one another, each trying and failing to uncover the other’s identity.

-• Conflict analysis: While the manga does have a very clear philosophical conflict between Light and L, the main emphasis is on the physical conflict between the two as they each try to catch the other.
+- Conflict analysis: The main emphasis of the manga is on the physical conflict between L and Light as they each try to catch the other.
 However, both of them do experience internal conflict throughout the manga.

 Final Thoughts

-Conflict is a vital part of any story, and it is important to carefully align your character’s traits with the struggles they will face.
-With that said, if you’re a writer who has a hard time brainstorming conflicts, then you can use the tips in this article to make the process easier for yourself.
+Conflict is a vital part of any story no matter the genre.
+But a truly impactful one is created when you align your characters’ traits with the struggles they face.
+With that said, if you have a hard time writing conflicts, then you can use the tips in this article to make the process easier.
 Writing conflict can be a loaded task, but it can also be fun!

 .